 Where to Stay in Tehran

-When visiting Tehran, stay in the historic city center, or the Elahieh and Tajrish districts.
-These areas are less polluted, quieter, and cooler due to their higher elevations.
+When visiting Tehran, stay in the historic city center or the Elahieh and Tajrish districts.
+Due to their higher elevations, these areas are less polluted, quieter, and cooler.